alanrogers/agar22/legofit/README.md

 and by re-expressing the free variables in terms of (uncorrelated) principal components.
 The tutorial has details.

 In the workshop, we won't have time for a full analysis.
-I'll do step 1 before the workshop starts.
-Students can choose from several data sets, which will focus on populations from different parts of the world.
-Students will do steps 2 and 3 during the workshop.
+We've done step 1 for you.
+During the workshop, you can choose between several data sets, which focus on different parts of the world.
+You'll do 2 and 3 during the workshop.

 Before the workshop starts, please try to install legofit on your own computer.
 Instructions can be found in the tutorial.
 We'll spend some